richdait/portfolio/README.md

 <ul> 1.
 CSS and HTML codes were modified to facilitate usability and improve site content organization. </ul>
 <ul> 2.
 Tabs allow the user quick and easy access to information and specific areas of the website. </ul>
 <ul> 3.
 Social media icons at the bottom instantly direct users to relevant and helpful third-party sites. </ul>
-* The project allowed me to re-familiarze myself with Github, hone my skills in markdown syntax, create a Bootstrap-based responsive website and illustrate my passion for food photography.
+* The project allowed me to re-familiarze myself with Github, hone my skills in markdown syntax, create a Bootstrap-based responsive website and most importantly, showcase the burgeoning food scene in Seattle.